cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 'musicxml'
 argument should open up Finale Reader, or Sibelius, or MuseScore or some music notation software and display the notes below.
-(See :ref:`quickStart` for basic configuration information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.)

 >>> s.show('musicxml')